 A singer and songwriter whose music fuses the deep emotions and confessional nature of classic singer/songwriters with music that encompasses contemporary folk, R&B, and pop, Joy Oladokun is a fiercely independent musician who has built an international audience for her music.
-Her "Americana-infused, soulful sound" (Ones to Watch) and storytelling "steeped in personal perspective" (Nashville Scene) continues to reflect in each new single release, offering relatable material to a loyal fanbase that includes fellow artists Wrabel, Julia Michaels, Tegan and Sara, Jasmine Thompson and Kevin Garrett.
+Her "mesmerizing hybrid of Americana, folk, and pop" (Vogue) and storytelling "steeped in personal perspective" (Nashville Scene) continues to reflect in each new single release, offering relatable material to a fanbase that includes fellow artists Brandi Carlile, Julia Michaels, Tegan and Sara, and Kevin Garrett.

 Raised in a small rural community in Arizona, Joy Oladokun began playing guitar when she was ten years old.
 Inspired by artists like Tracy Chapman, Lauryn Hill, Bob Marley, and singer/songwriters of the '70s, Oladokun began writing songs but initially had no intention of pursuing music as a career, preferring to perform for family and friends -- sometimes writing them new tunes as gifts.
 After completing college, she got a job and was planning to settle into her new position when a friend asked her what she would be doing if money were not a consideration.
 Oladokun replied that she'd be writing songs and traveling, and her friend urged her to follow her muse before it was too late.